reusserdesign/RD-Critical-CSS/README.md

 ## How to Use

-Invoke the `{exp:rd_critical_css}` tag with a file parameter that points to your critical css file, i.e.
+Invoke the `{exp:rd_critical_css}` tag with a critical parameter that points to your critical css file, and a styles parameter that points to your preloaded stylesheets i.e.

 ```
-{exp:rd_critical_css file='path/to/critical.css'}
+{exp:rd_critical_css critical='/path/to/critical.css' styles='/path/to/stylesheet1.css|/path/to/stylesheet2.css'}
 ```

-RD Critical CSS will inject the contents of your critical css file (removing any sourceMap info) into the `<head>` so that above-the-fold content will be styled without blocking the rendering of the page.
+If the stylesheets have not already been loaded, RD Critical CSS will inject the contents of your critical css file (removing any sourceMap info) into the `<head>` so that above-the-fold content will be styled without blocking the rendering of the page.

-Immediately following this `<link>` element, it will inject a `<script>` tag with compressed loadCSS and cssrelpreload scripts (currently v1.2.0) to load stylesheets asynchronously (see https://github.com/filamentgroup/loadCSS)
+Immediately following this `<link>` element, it will inject a `<link>` element for each file specified in the 'styles' parameter using `rel=preload`.
+Following these, it embeds a `<script>` tag with compressed loadCSS and cssrelpreload scripts (currently v1.2.0) to load stylesheets asynchronously (see https://github.com/filamentgroup/loadCSS).

+If the stylesheets have already been loaded and cached, it will instead inject normal `<link>` elements using the normal `rel=stylesheet` parameter/value pair.